 This week Patsy Jones gives us an excellent overview of Young Dark Emu, Bruce Pascoe’s younger readers’ version of Dark Emu, which he discussed in a session at the CBCA National Conference in Canberra on June 1.
 Mary Blake emailed notification of its arrival at the Aboriginal Education Library on May 21.

-Australian writers have recently been addressing the need to broaden our Eurocentric history and literature regarding the colonisation of Australia.
-For example, Bill Gammage’s The Biggest Estate on Earth : how Aborigines made Australia, published in 2012, and Bruce Pascoe’s Dark Emu : Aboriginal Australia and the Birth of Agriculture, first published in 2014 with a second edition in 2019, have attracted much interest not only among academics but among the general public.
+ding the colonisation of Australia.
+For example, Bill Gammage’s The Biggest Estate on Earth: How Aborigines made Australia, published in 2012, and Bruce Pascoe’s Dark Emu: Aboriginal Australia and the Birth of Agriculture, first published in 2014 with a second edition in 2019, have attracted much interest not only among academics but among the general public.
 We remember Bruce as the author of Fog a Dox, Mrs Whitlam, and other books for younger members of the community.

 Now there is a version of Bruce’s book written especially for young people: Young Dark Emu : a truer history, recently published by Magabala Books Aboriginal Corporation.